rackerlabs/technical-blog/_posts/2020-02-25-overview-of-IAM-in-oracle-cloud-infrastructure.md

 ### Conclusion

-This blog post describes how different IAM components work together and how you can federate multiple IDCS accounts with OCI.
+This blog post describes how different IAM components work together and how you can federate multiple IDCS accounts in OCI.

 Use the Feedback tab to make any comments or ask questions.
 You can also [chat now](https://www.rackspace.com/#chat) to start the conversation.